Do international candidates have to take the TOEFL?

 Can I choose a major for my Executive MBA?

 As with our full-time MBA program, the EMBA program takes a general management approach and does not include a major.
 Participants take the same classes at the same time with the same people.
 However, there are a number of opportunities to customize your experience based on individual interests.
-At the midpoint of the second year, you take two of three electives spanning marketing, finance, and entrepreneurship.
+Starting in Term 3, you have the opportunity to customize your experience to achieve your specific personal and professional learning goals through 14 electives.
 In course assignments, you may choose to study specific industries and/or organizations.
 In ExecMAP, you are able to select from a variety of projects in different industries, countries, and functional areas.

 Will my degree be the same as if I attended the Full-time MBA Program?